MartinoFabbro/citadel/content/Outposts.md

 **Temporary Outposts**
 **Temporary Outposts** are smaller, more versatile structures that players can deploy quickly to establish a foothold in new or contested areas.
-Unlike Citadels, they are designed for flexibility and short-term use, offering critical support during exploration, resource extraction, and military operations
+Unlike Citadels, they are designed for flexibility and short-term use, offering critical support during exploration, resource extraction, and military operations.

+Temporary outposts are usually devoted to a single task, whether it be defense, offensive, or intel-related.

 Those Outposts can be deployed rapidly, allowing players to quickly establish a presence in strategic locations.
 This makes them ideal for exploration missions, temporary resource extraction points, and forward operating bases in conflict zones.